cs-utulsa/Hackaton-Team-5/README.md

 Uses 3 classes for backend functionality.
 They are student, event and testing.
 * Student class is for the student object, tracking information and events attended.
 * The event class is for tracking the event object, relevant information and student attendence.
-* The testing class if for utilizing the above classes.
+* The testing class sf for utilizing the above classes.
 It uses commands to input data and create objects.
+The commands it uses can be flound below.

 ## Commands
 * EXIT - ends the program, wipes all data.